kirbyjp/Geometry-dependent-virtual-photon-behavior/abstract.md

 - Spatial maps of amplitude and phase.
 - Local fits producing $\kappa(x)$ as a function of position.
 - Plots of $d(x)$ and comparison to geometric models.
 - Derived $k_{\perp}(x)$ maps.
+- Leakage intensity versus aperture geometry and detector position.
+- Derived conversion efficiency from near-field energy to propagating modes.

 **Analysis recommendations**
 - Utilize complex-valued field data to preserve both amplitude and phase information.
 - Apply signal processing techniques (e.g., windowing, averaging) to mitigate environmental noise and unwanted reflections.
+- Calibrate detector response and perform background subtraction with the aperture present but the secondary surface removed, to isolate geometry-induced leakage.
 - Propagate uncertainties from the decay fit through to the final $k_{\perp}(x)$ reconstruction to establish the confidence interval of the momentum maps.
-- Implement a local energy and momentum balance assessment to verify that observations are consistent with conservation laws within the interaction volume.
+- Include the aperture-coupled power in the local energy and momentum balance assessment to ensure that near-field confinement, lateral redistribution, and far-field leakage form a consistent conservation ledger.
 - Share raw and processed data to facilitate reproducibility.

 **Decay constant as diagnostic for momentum**